catalinii/minisatip/README.md

 * -y --rtsp-port rtsp_port: port for listening for rtsp requests [default: 554]
 	* eg: -y 5544
 	- changing this to a port > 1024 removes the requirement for minisatip to run as root
+* -1 --demux-dev [1|2|3]: the protocol used to get the data from demux
+	* 0 - use dvrX device
+	* 1 - use demuxX device
+	* 2 - use dvrX device and additionally capture PSI data from demuxX device

  How to compile:
 ------